estruyf/blog-content/content/posts/2020-07-28-using-cypress-to-end-to-end-test-your-solutions-in-microsoft-teams.md

 Due to the iframe approach in Cypress, this will give you the following issue:

-{{< caption "/2020/07/msteams2.png" "Microsoft Login refuses to load"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAABISURBVI3BgQmAMBRDwZfw91+1A5SmKiiIKPZOrbXJqap4GmOQhEqCJA69d76YRWaRWVTcJCEJkrCNJC7FjW1s88YsKnZzTv5snmIY2mEdBdsAAAAASUVORK5CYII=" "937" >}}
+{{< caption-new "/uploads/2020/07/msteams2.png" "Microsoft Login refuses to load"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAABISURBVI3BgQmAMBRDwZfw91+1A5SmKiiIKPZOrbXJqap4GmOQhEqCJA69d76YRWaRWVTcJCEJkrCNJC7FjW1s88YsKnZzTv5snmIY2mEdBdsAAAAASUVORK5CYII=" "937" >}}

 The Microsoft login page does not like it that you load it from within an iframe.

-{{< caption "/2020/07/msteams1.png" "Console error which shows Microsoft Login refuses to render" >}}
+{{< caption-new "/uploads/2020/07/msteams1.png" "Console error which shows Microsoft Login refuses to render" >}}

 #### Solution 1